TechWatching/techwatching.dev/input/posts/w02-2022-tips-learned-this-week.md

   - tooling
 ---

-This is my first article of the [series "Tips I learned this week"](https://www.techwatching.dev/tags/tips-learned-this-week/) for 2022 🚀!
+This is my first article of the series [Tips I learned this week](https://www.techwatching.dev/tags/tips-learned-this-week/) for 2022 🚀!
 And today we are going to see some tips about .NET, Azure, GitHub, and VS Code.

 ## .NET tip of the week: changing the .NET CLI language